Veshareh, Qom

-Veshareh (وشاره, also Romanized as Veshāreh and Beshāreh) is a village in the Dastjerd Rural District, Khalajestan District, Qom County, Qom Province, Iran.
-At the 2006 census, its population was 254, in 79 families.

-Veshareh is one of the villages in Qom Province, near Dastjerd(Dastgerd) city and Karkas mountains.
-Its surrounding villages are: Mujan, Giv, Mansurabad, Sorkhdeh, Hemmatabad and Jowzeh.
+Veshareh (وشاره) (Note: Also romanized as Veshāreh; also known as Beshāreh) is a village in Dastjerd Rural District of Khalajestan District in Qom County, Qom province, Iran.
+Veshareh is near the city of Dastjerd and the Karkas Mountains.
+Its surrounding villages are: Mujan, Giv, Mansurabad, Sorkhdeh, Hemmatabad, and Jowzeh.

 History

 Khajeh Nasir Toosi was born in Veshareh.
 There is a mountain in the village which is called Khaje Nasir mountain (Kooh-e Khajeh Nasir).
 Previously there was a castle on the mountain with the same name which has been destroyed completely.

-The original name of the village was Varshah which in time is turned to Veshareh.
+The original name of the village was Varshah which in time became Veshareh.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 254 in 79 households.
+The following census in 2011 counted 224 people in 77 households.
+The 2016 census measured the population of the village as 175 people in 70 households.